polarhive/knowledge/philosophy/README.md

 - Data once collected, can & will - be abused.
 Therefore don't give too much information
 - Time is wealthy
 - We are not living in a simulation
+- English is a modern, global language that everyone should be able to interpret
+- Learning atleast one foreign language is a must
+- Web0 > Web3
+- Cash > crypto, at local shops